elifnurkarakoc/responsive-viewer-app/README.md

 <hr>

-This is the example repository for building a responsive viewer app with ReactJS.
+This is the repository for building a responsive viewer app with ReactJS.

 ### Built With